Lemon-Herb and Butter Rotisserie Turkey

 - kitchen twine

-- 1 large onion (peeled and kept whole)
+- 1 onion large sized, peeled and kept whole

 - for rub: